barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.1.1 =
-Release date 25 September 2024
+Release date 14 November 2024

-* New: Added the link style option
-* New: Added the lazy load option
-* Dev: Added the E2E tests
-* Dev: Tested up to WordPress 6.6.2
+* Dev: Tested up to WordPress 6.7
-* Dev: Updated internal libraries
+* Dev: Added the promo protect

 See changelog.txt for more details.